 Police usually give drivers who commit first-time minor offenses verbal warnings, which come in two forms: verbal and written.
 A verbal warning has no official record and no long-term consequences.
 A written warning is documented and will show on your driving record but not affect your car insurance.

 Verbal and written warnings do not usually affect your driving record or criminal history.
-Still, they are a formal notice to encourage better driving habits.
-A written warning often requires resolution within a specific time frame, or it will escalate into a citation with legal and financial consequences.
+They are simply a formal notice to encourage better driving habits.
+A written warning often requires you to resolve it within a certain amount of time turn into a written citation with legal and financial consequences.

-Knowing how police document and process warnings is key to managing the potential fallout.
-While a warning is a relatively light consequence, multiple infractions can lead to a ticket, which will put points on your driving record and increase your insurance.
-Take warnings seriously and drive responsibly to avoid more severe penalties in future dealings with the police.
+Knowing how police document and process warnings is important to know how to manage the potential fallout.
+While a warning is a relatively light consequence, multiple warnings can lead to a ticket.
+Tickets will put points on your driving record and increase your insurance rates.
+You should take warnings seriously and drive safely to avoid more penalties if you get pulled over by the police in the future.

 Shopping for cheap car insurance?
 Insurance Navy can help you out!